aleen42/PersonalWiki/Programming/JavaScript/tc39/stage4/stage4.md

 And why not use `has` instead?
 The author said that `has` is used for conceptual "keys", while `includes` is used for conceptual "values".
 This proposal is just an extension like what `String.prototype.includes` to `String.prototype.indexOf`.

-In addition, there is some illustrative examples for this proposal:
+In addition, there are some illustrative examples for this proposal:

 ```js
 console.log([1, 2, NaN].includes(NaN)); /** => true */